morales-gregorio/teaching-materials/Exercise 4 - Graph theory/README.md

 # Graph theory with Python

 In this folder the tutorial, exercises and solutions to the graph theory exercises for the Computational Neuroscience course in the University of Cologne.
+Re-used in the Introduction to Computational Neuroscience course at the Charles University (Prague)

 Date of creation: June 2021